Visas for Indians

 Please read the full requirements of the Madagascar visa for Indians on the country’s consulate website here.

-7. Laos ( a Southeast Asian country high on my visit list)-
+7. Laos ( a Southeast Asian country high on my want-to-visit list)-

 Laos gives visa on arrival to most of the countries of the world, and, thankfully, India is one of them.
 The visa is valid for 30 days.